trec-health-misinfo/trec-health-misinfo.github.io/index.md

 **Task Description:** Participants devise search technologies that promote credible and correct information over incorrect information, with the assumption that correct information can better lead people to make correct decisions.

 Given the corpus and topics, your task is to return relevant, credible, and correct information that will help searchers make correct decisions.
-You will assume that the statement included in the topic description is correct or not, based on the alignment field, even if current medical or other evidence suggests otherwise.
+You should assume that the statement included in the topic description is correct or not, based on the answer field, even if you know current medical or other evidence suggests otherwise.

 Note that this task is more than simply a new definition of what is relevant.
 There are three types of results: correct and relevant, incorrect, and non-relevant.
 It is important that search results avoid containing incorrect results, and ranking non-relevant results above incorrect is preferred.
 In place of notions of correctness, the credibility of the information source is useful, and relevant and credible information is preferred.